kpradeep12/code-blogger/_posts/2018-12-15-kotlin-operators.md

 date:   2018-12-15 20:11:10 -0500
 categories: kotlin
 image: /assets/images/banners/kotlin-operator-overloading.png
+description: "Learn basics of operator overloading in Kotlin with some examples"
 ---

 Kotlin allows us to implement **Operator overloading** for a predefined set of operators.
 We can implement them on class members or extension functions.
 These operators have fixed symbolic representation (like + or -).